Amex Green Card review

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

-American Express has refreshed the American Express® Green Card with some new benefits that can save you time and money on your next trip.
-It now offers statement credits toward a CLEAR membership, LoungeBuddy and the ability to earn lots of valuable Membership Rewards points on travel-related purchases like hotels, subways and restaurants — perks you expect from the top travel credit cards.
+It offers statement credits toward a CLEAR membership, LoungeBuddy and the ability to earn lots of valuable Membership Rewards points on travel-related purchases like hotels, subways and restaurants — perks you expect from the top travel credit cards.

-Let’s dive into the details of what the new Amex Green Card has to offer.
+Let’s dive into the details of what the Amex Green Card has to offer.

 Amex Green Card review

-You can also earn 30,000 Membership Rewards points after you spend $2,000 on purchases on your new Amex Green Card in your first three months.
+You can earn 30,000 Membership Rewards points after you spend $2,000 on purchases on your new Amex Green Card in your first three months of account opening.